 What Property Is Subject to Equitable Distribution?

 All marital property may be subject to division.
-Marital property is defined as all property acquired by either or both parties during the marriage but before the commencement of the divorce, regardless of the form in which the title is held.
-Assets that may be divided include bank accounts, real property (i.e., the marital residence) pensions and retirement accounts, cars, brokerage accounts, and businesses.
+Marital property is all property acquired by either or both parties during the marriage but before the commencement of the divorce, regardless of the form in which the title is held.
+Assets that may be divided include bank accounts, real property (i.e., the marital residence), pensions and retirement accounts, cars, brokerage accounts, and businesses.
 It is important to note that while these properties may be divided, one spouse may be entitled to more than another, whether due to a spouse’s separate property credit or some other exemption.

 How Is Marital Property Divided?